kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   Optional.
 If specified, only "v2" is supported.

 * `subnet-id`
   ID of the Neutron subnet on which to create load balancer VIP.
 This ID is also used to create pool members, if `member-subnet-id` is not set.
+For dual-stack deployments it's recommended to not set this option and let cloud-provider-openstack autodetect which subnet to use for which load balancer.

 * `member-subnet-id`
   ID of the Neutron network on which to create the members of the load balancer.
 The load balancer gets another network port on this subnet.
 Defaults to `subnet-id` if not set.

 * `network-id`
   ID of the Neutron network on which to create load balancer VIP, not needed if `subnet-id` is set.
+If not set network will be autodetected based on the network used by cluster nodes.

 * `manage-security-groups`
   If the Neutron security groups should be managed separately.
 Default: false